Alignment-free sequence analysis: Alignment-free methods

 Alignment-free methods can broadly be classified into five categories: a) methods based on k-mer/word frequency, b) methods based on the length of common substrings, c) methods based on the number of (spaced) word matches, d) methods based on micro-alignments, e) methods based on information theory and f) methods based on graphical representation.
 Alignment-free approaches have been used in sequence similarity searches, clustering and classification of sequences, and more recently in phylogenetics (Figure 1).

 Such molecular phylogeny analyses employing alignment-free approaches are said to be part of next-generation phylogenomics.
 A number of review articles provide in-depth review of alignment-free methods in sequence analysis.

 The AFproject is an international collaboration to benchmark and compare software tools for alignment-free sequence comparison.

 Methods based on k-mer/word frequency

 The popular methods based on k-mer/word frequencies include feature frequency profile (FFP), Composition vector (CV), Return time distribution (RTD), and frequency chaos game representation (FCGR).

 Feature frequency profile (FFP)

-The methodology involved in FFP based method starts by calculating the count of each possible k-mer (possible number of k-mers for nucleotide sequence: 4^{k}, while that for protein sequence: 20^{k}) in sequences.
+FFP methodology starts by calculating the count of each possible k-mer (possible number of k-mers for nucleotide sequence: 4^{k}, while that for protein sequence: 20^{k}) in sequences.
 Each k-mer count in each sequence is then normalized by dividing it by total of all k-mers' count in that sequence.
 This leads to conversion of each sequence into its feature frequency profile.
 The pair wise distance between two sequences is then calculated Jensen–Shannon (JS) divergence between their respective FFPs.
 The distance matrix thus obtained can be used to construct phylogenetic tree using clustering algorithms like neighbor-joining, UPGMA etc.